Back to home page click here

 This is the lower chamber but the one with the most authority.
 I worked there as a Research Assistant to Merlyn Rees MP, then Labour's Opposition spokesperson on Northern Ireland, from 1972-1974.

 - The House of Commons sits each week day for about half of the weeks of the year.
-The precise hours of sitting are:
+The precise sitting arrangements are:

 - The Commons is chaired by the Speaker.
 Unlike the Speaker in the US House of Representatives, the post is non-political and indeed, by convention, the political parties do not contest the Parliamentary constituency held by the Speaker.